XhrisManuel/EmployeeAPP/Readme.txt

 1. Create database EMPDB and table Employee in SqlServer.

-2. Create ASP NET Core Web MVC app.
+2. Create ASP.NET Core Web App (Model-View-Controller).
+No Authorization (so not use Microsoft Identity).

 3. Create model Models/Employee.cs file.